|Course coordinator(s)||dr LW Kiewidt|

 The methods learned in the course will be demonstrated by discussing several application examples in the lectures and by a practical for simulation and analysis.

 After successful completion of this course students are expected to be able to:

-- create a mathematical systems model from an oral or written problem description of a simple system through application of scientific knowledge and measurement data;
+- create a mathematical systems model from an oral or written problem description of a simple system (well-mixed) through application of scientific knowledge and measurement data;

 - translate mathematical systems models into differential equation models and to solve and analyse these models;